Employee Absconding Legal Action During Probation

 krani805@gmail.com

-On humanity grounds we can offer him a job that give opportunity to survive.
-At the same time you will have to weigh PROS & CONS.
-Also, please get the information from police whether he can be employed.
+On humanitarian grounds, we can offer him a job that provides an opportunity to survive.
+However, you will also need to weigh the pros and cons.
+Additionally, please obtain information from the police regarding whether he can be employed.

 Regards,